openedx/open-edx-proposals/oeps/processes/oep-0055/decisions/0003-readme-specification.rst

 *******

 `OEP-55`_ states that one of the jobs of a maintainer is to maintain an up-to-date and useful readme.
-While it laid out some possibilites about what should go into a README, it did not go into much detail.
+While it laid out some possibilities about what should go into a README, it did not go into much detail.

 `OEP-19`_ also suggests that README files should exist but does not provide a